 This updated standard will maintain or improve public safety, prevent regulatory confusion, and reduce compliance burdens on stakeholders.
 The National Technology Transfer and Advancement Act (NTTAA) of 1995 (15 United States Code (U.S.C.)
 272 (note)) directing Federal agencies to "use technical standards developed by voluntary consensus standard bodies instead of government-developed technical standards," "when practical and consistent with applicable laws.'
 Consistent with that mandate, PHMSA incorporates more than 80 industry standards by reference into the PSRs; however, many standards become outdated over time as new editions become available.
 By updating these standards, PHMSA ensures better alignment of the PSRs with the latest innovations in operational and management practices, materials, testing, and technological advancements; enhances compliance by avoiding conflict between different versions of the same industry standards; and facilitates safety-focused allocation of resources by pipeline operators.
-PHMSA technical experts have also evaluated the changes in the updated version of the specification and concluded that it will either maintain or enhance the protection of public safety.
-Indeed, PHMSA had in 2022 proposed to update references within part 192 to an intermediate (2018) edition of this standard after preliminarily finding the
+PHMSA technical experts have also evaluated the changes in the updated version of the standard and concluded that it will either maintain or enhance the protection of public safety.
+PHMSA further concludes that the direct final rule's updated standard is technically feasible, reasonable, cost-effective, and practicable because of its respective anticipated commercial and public safety benefits; and because the benefits better support PHMSA's safety priorities compared to alternatives, thereby justifying any associated compliance